Cam Davis Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- Davis has entered The Sentry once recently (in 2022), posting a score of -23 and finishing 10th.
+- Davis has entered The Sentry once of late, in 2022.
+He finished 10th, posting a score of -23.

 - Jon Rahm won this tournament in 2023 with numbers of 4.409 in Strokes Gained: Off-the-Tee (second in field), -2.696 in SG: Approach the Green (32nd), and 6.057 in SG: Putting (first).